Africana Studies Division to Induct Kid ’n Play into Berklee’s Hip-Hop Hall of Fame

 October 25, 2024

-The Africana Studies Division will induct the iconic rap duo Kid ’n Play, Boston’s breakdancing ambassadors, the Floor Lords, and hip-hop educator and activist Cindy Gibbs into the Berklee Hip-Hop Hall of Fame at the second annual Hip-Hop Concert on Wednesday, November 13, at 8:00 p.m. at the Berklee Performance Center.
+The Africana Studies Division will induct the iconic rap duo Kid ’n Play, Boston’s breakdancing ambassadors, the Floor Lords, and hip-hop educator and activist Cindy Diggs into the Berklee Hip-Hop Hall of Fame at the second annual Hip-Hop Concert on Wednesday, November 13, at 8:00 p.m. at the Berklee Performance Center.

 This is the second group of inductees into the Berklee Hip-Hop Hall of Fame, following the inaugural induction of Roxanne Shanté, Edo G., and renowned producer, engineer, and Berklee professor Prince Charles Alexander